 Strictly speaking, sago is made with the starch from the pith of an array of tropical palm trees.
-Tapioca pearls, as the name so clearly tells us, is made with tapioca or the starch from cassava, a root crop.
-While the use of the starch is not always interchangeable, when the starch is cooked in pearl form, it really is overkill to be obsessed with the source of the starch.
+Tapioca pearls, on the other hand, are made with tapioca or the starch from cassava, a root crop.
+Using either starch is not always interchangeable.

 They are neutral-tasting as well because starch, although it has a distinct sensation in the mouth, does not really have any memorable flavor.

 So, unless you're making a pudding with your tapioca pearls, skip the soaking part.
-I never ever soak tapioca pearls.
-I add them to the water only AFTER the water has reached boiling point.
-I also make sure that the tapioca pearls boil in plenty of water.
+Add them to the water only AFTER the water has reached boiling point.
+Make sure the tapioca pearls boil in plenty of water.
 Four cups of water for every cup of dried tapioca pearls is a good starting point.
 More won't hurt but less water is not recommended.
-And I stir often during cooking.
-The tapioca pearls never cook all at the same time.
-Some will still have an opaque center when most are fully translucent.
-I take the pan off the heat at that point and strain the tapioca pearls.